 What is External Audit?

-External Audit is defined as the audit of the financial records of the company in which independent auditors perform the task of examining validity of financial records of the company carefully in order to find out if there is any misstatement in the records due to fraud, error or embezzlement and then reporting the same to the stakeholders of the company.
+External Audit is defined as the audit of the financial records of the company in which independent auditors perform the task of examining the validity of financial records of the company carefully in order to find out if there is any misstatement in the records due to fraud, error or embezzlement and then reporting the same to the stakeholders of the company.

-Example of External Audit
+External Audit Explained

-Roles & Responsibilities of an External Audit
+Roles & Responsibilities

 - Examine the validity of financial records to find out if there is any misstatement in the company’s record because of fraud, error, or embezzlementEmbezzlementEmbezzlement refers to the act of secretly taking, withholding, or misappropriating money or other asset that is kept, maintained, or placed under an individual's responsibility by the company for which he or she works..
 So, it increases the authenticity and credibility of financial statements as the financial statements of the company.

 - The audit is conducted by reviewing the sample data of the company, which the auditor thinks is material for his examination.
 An auditor does not assess and review all the transactions which occurred in the company.
 Thus, he merely expresses his audit opinion on the financial statements and data based on the sample data provided to him.
-So this does not give the total assurance about the financial position of the company.
+Therefore, this does not give total assurance about the financial position of the company.

 - Expenses involved in conducting an audit may be very high.

-- In all stages of the accounting, from preparation to finalizing the financial statements and for expressing the audit opinion, there is the involvement of the humans and thus making it prone to the error.
+- In all stages of accounting, from preparation to finalizing the financial statements and expressing the audit opinion, there is the involvement of humans and thus making it prone to error.
 Also, if there is a lack of knowledge or experience of an auditorAuditorAn auditor is a professional appointed by an enterprise for an independent analysis of their accounting records and financial statements.
 An auditor issues a report about the accuracy and reliability of financial statements based on the country's local operating laws. in the relevant field, then the purpose of the audit will not solve.

 - The main purpose for which the external audit is conducted includes the determination of the completeness and accuracy of the accounting records of the client, to ensure that the records of the clients are prepared as per the accounting framework which applies to them and to ensure that the financial statements of the client present the true and fair results and the financial position.
 A statutory auditorA Statutory AuditorOne of the most common types of audits is the statutory or financial audit.
 Its main purpose is to gather all relevant information so that the auditor may provide an accurate and unbiased assessment of the company's financial position. can ask for the company’s financial books, records, or information in relation to that for which the management cannot deny him.

 - After conducting the audit and gathering necessary information, the external auditor is supposed to give its audit reportAudit ReportAn audit report is a document prepared by an external auditor at the end of the auditing process that consolidates all of his findings and observations about a company's financial statements. in writing, which will be based on the various evidence and data collected on the true and fair view of the financial statements provided to him to the concerned parties.